 Border terriers and bulldogs are two very different breeds of dogs, and it’s important to know the difference between them before making a decision about which one is right for you.
 Border terriers are much smaller than bulldogs, and they don’t need nearly as much exercise.
 They also have a double coat, which means they shed more than bulldogs.

-Bulldogs, on the other hand, has the characteristics of fighting dogs, so they’re much more aggressive than border terriers.
+Bulldogs, on the other hand, have the characteristics of fighting dogs, so they’re much more aggressive than border terriers.
 They also require a lot more exercise, and their short coats make them prone to skin problems.
 So, if you’re looking for a small, low-maintenance dog that doesn’t shed too much, a border terrier is probably a better choice than a bulldog.

 Read More: Black Russian Terrier Vs Border Terrier